happyhorseskull/you-can-datamosh-on-windows/README.md

 Linux        Windows

-`ffmpeg    => ffmpeg.exe
+`ffmpeg    => ffmpeg.exe`

-ls        => dir
+`ls        => dir`

-./gif.sh  =>` that runs a shell file on Linux which is like a batch file on Windows
+`./gif.sh  =>` that runs a shell file on Linux which is like a batch file on Windows

-Gonna have a TBH moment here with you.
+Gonna have a TBH moment with you.
 I've only run the high-quality-gif commands from that blog post on Linux and never Windows so I don't have a lot of guidance to offer you on this path.

 #